HelTecAutomation/HeltecDocs/doc/gateway/ht-m01s_v2/source/update_firmware.md

 ## Firmware Upgrade Logs

-- V1.0
+- V1.5
-  - Initial release.
+  - Initial release(Modified based on the old HT-M01S firmware).

 &nbsp;

 ## Upgrade Firmware

+This method is applicable to upgrading the firmware without changing the gateway configuration page.
+That is, this version of firmware only has the corresponding bin file.
+If the firmware of this version is a compressed package, please refer to "[Complete Firmware Upgrade](#complete-firmware-upgrade)" for firmware upgrade.

 Download [HT-M01S (Rev. 2.0) corresponding upgrade firmware](https://resource.heltec.cn/download/HT-M01S_V2/firmware)。

 ![](img/update_firmware/01.png)

-Enter the HT-M01S (Rev. 2.0) gateway configuration interface (can refer to [HT-M01S (Rev. 2.0) Quick Start](https://heltec-automation-docs.readthedocs.io/en/latest/gateway/ht-m01s_v2/quick_start.html))，click "Firmwaer Update"。
+Enter the HT-M01S (Rev. 2.0) gateway configuration interface (can refer to [HT-M01S (Rev. 2.0) Quick Start](https://docs.heltec.org/en/gateway/ht-m01s_v2/quick_start.html))，click "Firmwaer Update"。

 ![](img/update_firmware/02.png)